btcpayserver/btcpayserver-doc/docs/Wallet.md

 Check this tutorial on how to [sign a transaction with ColdCard Hardware Wallet](ColdCardWallet.md#spending-from-btcpay-server-wallet-with-coldcard-psbt) completely air-gaped.

-##### Signing with Hardware Wallets (BTCPay Vault)
+##### Signing with a hardware wallets

-[BTCPay Vault](https://blog.btcpayserver.org/btcpay-vault/) is a cross-platform desktop application that makes it possible to use a wide range of hardware wallets with the BTCPay Wallet.
+BTCPay Server has a built in hardware wallet support allowing you to use your hardware wallet within BTCPay, without leaking information to third-party apps or servers.

-Check [BTCPay Vault](Vault.md) documentation for instructions on how to set up and sign with a [compatible hardware wallet](https://github.com/bitcoin-core/HWI#device-support).
+[Check instructions](Vault.md) on how to set up and sign with a [compatible hardware wallet](https://github.com/bitcoin-core/HWI#device-support).

-##### Signing with a Hot Wallet
+##### Signing with a hot wallet

-BTCPay Server also allows stores to generate or import a wallet while also storing its private keys.
-If your store was configured this way, you'll have the option available in the "Sign with.." dropdown.
+If you [created a new wallet](CreateWallet.md) when setting up your store and enabled a [hot wallet](HotWallet.md) you can sign a transaction with a private key stored on your server.

 :::danger
 Using the hot wallet feature comes with its own security implications, please be sure to read and understand them over at the [Hot Wallet documentation](HotWallet.md)
 :::